 Adding to the complexity are the challenges of balancing competing priorities, such as aligning projects with business objectives while managing limited resources.

-These combined challenges give a clear picture of the difficulties faced by IT project portfolio managers.
-So, how can you overcome these hurdles and get the most ROI out of your IT project portfolio management?
+How can you overcome these hurdles and get the most ROI out of your IT project portfolio management?

-Embrace the right IT PPM methodologies for max ROI
+1. Embrace the right methodologies

 When it comes to IT project portfolio management methodologies, Agile is the elephant in the room.
 The close relationship between IT and Agile cannot be overstated, as the Agile framework was specifically designed to manage complex IT projects.
-However, Agile has evolved into a complex and multifaceted methodology, encompassing various methods, processes, tools, and frameworks, including:

 - Kanban: A work management method that focuses on delivering tasks just-in-time, ensuring efficient workflow and minimizing delays.